-The Program in International and Community Nutrition (PICN) of the University of California, Davis was established in 1987 to coordinate research and training activities concerning human nutrition problems of low-income countries, and of ethnic minorities and disadvantaged groups in the United States.
+The UC Davis Program in International and Community Nutrition (PICN) coordinates research and training activities concerning human nutrition problems of low-income countries, and of ethnic minorities and disadvantaged groups in the United States.
 PICN also offers a Designated Emphasis program for doctoral students in participating graduate programs.
 The specific objectives of the PICN are:

-- To plan and manage the educational curriculum leading to a Designated Emphasis (minor) in International Nutrition for doctoral students of the participating graduate programs, and to coordinate training activities for other graduate students and post-doctoral fellows.
+- To plan and manage the educational curriculum leading to a Designated Emphasis (minor) in International and Community Nutrition for doctoral students of the participating graduate programs, and to coordinate training activities for other graduate students and post-doctoral fellows.

 - To foster collaborative exchanges of students and faculty between UC Davis and research and training institutions abroad.